Calculating the cost of starting a medical practice – our complete guide

 - Business plan development

-- Preliminary accounting and legal advice
+- Preliminary accounting and legal advice to help you set up your new business entity

 - Tenancy/lease bond agreements and property advice